-The complete notification being defined as the notification containing all the needed elements for an event, it is obvious that at an early stage of the event, not all elements could be available.
-It was agreed that in such cases, only the available data should be indicated rather than listing all the needed elements with a "to be announced" or "unknown" value.
+The complete notification is the notification containing all the needed elements for an event.
+It is obvious that at an early stage of the event, not all elements could be available.
+In such cases, only the available data should be indicated rather than listing all the needed elements with a "to be announced" or "unknown" value.

-The SMPG decided that for a non-elective mandatory (MAND) event, a Notification message may be considered complete (COMP status) when the account servicer has all the details/elements needed to process/pay the event and that for an elective event (CHOS/VOLU), a Notification message may be considered complete when there are sufficient details for the client to make a decision.
+For a non-elective mandatory (MAND) event, a Notification message may be considered complete (COMP status) when the account servicer has all the details/elements needed to process/pay the event.
+For an elective event (CHOS/VOLU), a Notification message may be considered complete when there are sufficient details for the account owner to make a decision.

-The needed elements required to consider an announcement as complete should be determined on a Corporate Action (CA) by CA basis by National Market Practice Groups (NMPGs) and documented as Mandatory elements in the GMP Part 2 EIG+ document.
+The needed elements required to consider an announcement as complete should be determined on an event by event basis by National Market Practice Groups (NMPGs) and documented as Mandatory elements in the GMP Part 2 EIG+ document.

 These are general guidelines and exceptions may occur.
 NMPGs are encouraged to document known exceptions in their local market practices.

-A Preliminary Notification message [:25D::PROC//PREU or PREC <> EventConfirmationStatus / INCO] may be sent, this is dependent on service level agreement.
+A Preliminary Notification message [:25D::PROC//PREU or PREC <> EventConfirmationStatus / INCO] may be sent, this is dependent on service level agreement between the account servicer and account owner.